rachelbuchta/tic-tac-toe/README.md

 The game of Tic-Tac-Toe: A game as old at time and A game that is known for its simplicity and prevelence around the world.

-Building this game on the other hand, has lead me to a new appreciation for this game and its complexities.
+Building this game on the other hand, has lead me to a new appreciation its complexities.
 In this project, I was able to put into practice the foundations of Javascript, HTML and CSS I have built over the last several weeks.
-It challenged me to plan, problem solve.
-Lastly, it brought me a greater understanding of the difference between the data model and DOM and made me more comfortable with building functions and using for loops.
+It challenged me to plan and problem solve.
+As well as, brought me a greater understanding of the difference between the data model and DOM, made me more comfortable with building complex functions and using for loops and array prototypes to iterate over data.

 ## Teachnologies and Skills